 When Do Kalanchoes Flower?

-Before answering this question, let’s remind you that when it comes to blooming, flowering kalanchoes are a lot like poinsettias, which means they are photoperiodic, and their flowering depends on the day length.
+Before answering this question, let’s remind you that when it comes to blooming, flowering kalanchoes are a lot like poinsettias, which means they are photoperiodic, and their flowering depends on the day’s length.

-While growing as a houseplant, kalanchoes can flower in late winter and spring.
+While growing as a houseplant, kalanchoes can flower in winter (more accurately, late winter) and spring.
 However, it may get obstructed when lighting increases.
 Generally, these plants bloom in their native climate from the autumn end and winter and up to spring, when the day length shortens.
 Some varieties even continue to display long-lasting flowers till summer.

 Why is Your Kalanchoe Not Blooming?